The Blacksmith’s Daughter by Fay Berry 2013 © – Chapter 30 – 19570410

 “At first, it is hard not to like him.

-“Rupert is charming, friendly, considerate and well-mannered — and even generous — when he is spending his shareholders’ money.
+“Rupert is charming, friendly, considerate, and well-mannered — and even generous — when he is spending his shareholders’ money.

-“For example, I used to go to the races with him, eat lunch or dinner with Murdoch regularly.
+“For example, I used to go to the races with him, and eat lunch or dinner with Murdoch regularly.
 My wife and I spent time with him at his cattle property near Canberra, and he even cooked breakfast for her and took it to her on a tray on a Sunday morning, while I joined him for breakfast downstairs.

 But the real Murdoch began to emerge in various incidents.

-“One was when one of his long serving Adelaide employees came to me in tears one day.
+“One was when one of his long-serving Adelaide employees came to me in tears one day.
 The man in question was a highly respected advertising manager, who had come to Melbourne from his sick bed in Adelaide to help set up an advertising sales staff for The Australian when it was established in 1964.
 His name was Keith Barrow.
 He was in his late fifties.
 He was a good and honourable man.

 “But one day Rupert found him walking very slowly up the stairs of an old office building The Australianwas temporarily occupying.
 There was no elevator — just four flights of stairs to the top floor office.
 He needed to stop to rest several times before he reached the top.